 Revenues are recognized when earned and expenses are recognized when the service is provided or when materials are received.
 Restricted grant revenue is recognized only to the extent expended.
 Operating revenues of the University consist of tuition and fees, grants and contracts, auxiliary enterprise revenues, and other revenue.
-Transactions related to capital and financing activities, noncapital financing activities, investing activities, State appropriations, CARES Act grant, and Federal Pell grant revenue are components of nonoperating revenue.
+Transactions related to capital and financing activities, noncapital financing activities, investing activities, State appropriations, Federal corona virus relief grants, and Federal Pell grant revenue are components of nonoperating revenue.
 Restricted and unrestricted resources are allocated to the appropriate departments within the University which are responsible for adhering to any donor restrictions.